Catenin beta-1: Protein structure

-Partners binding to the armadillo domain
+Binding to the armadillo domain

-As sketched above, the ARM domain of beta-catenin acts as a platform to which specific linear motifs may bind.
+As sketched above, the ARM domain of β-catenin acts as a platform to which specific linear motifs may bind.
 Located in structurally diverse partners, the β-catenin binding motifs are typically disordered on their own, and typically adopt a rigid structure upon ARM domain engagement – as seen for short linear motifs.
 However, β-catenin interacting motifs also have a number of peculiar characteristics.
 First, they might reach or even surpass the length of 30 amino acids in length, and contact the ARM domain on an excessively large surface area.
 Another unusual feature of these motifs is their frequently high degree of phosphorylation.
 Such Ser/Thr phosphorylation events greatly enhance the binding of many β-catenin associating motifs to the ARM domain.

-The structure of beta-catenin in complex with the catenin binding domain of the transcriptional transactivation partner TCF provided the initial structural roadmap of how many binding partners of beta-catenin may form interactions.
+The structure of β-catenin in complex with the catenin binding domain of the transcriptional transactivation partner TCF provided the initial structural roadmap of how many binding partners of β-catenin may form interactions.
 This structure demonstrated how the otherwise disordered N-terminus of TCF adapted what appeared to be a rigid conformation, with the binding motif spanning many beta-catenin repeats.
-Relatively strong charged interaction "hot spots" were defined (predicted, and later verified, to be conserved for the beta-catenin/E-cadherin interaction), as well as hydrophobic regions deemed important in the overall mode of binding and as potential therapeutic small molecule inhibitor targets against certain cancer forms.
+Relatively strong charged interaction "hot spots" were defined (predicted, and later verified, to be conserved for the β-catenin/E-cadherin interaction), as well as hydrophobic regions deemed important in the overall mode of binding and as potential therapeutic small molecule inhibitor targets against certain cancer forms.
 Furthermore, following studies demonstrated another peculiar characteristic, plasticity in the binding of the TCF N-terminus to beta-catenin.
+The ARM domain also recruits regulatory factors such as SWI/SNF ATP-dependent chromatin remodeling complexes, which bind through disordered regions found on the ARID1A subunit.